Rugby sevens: New Zealand

 Sevens then spread from Scotland to Dunedin; a Scottish expatriate city in New Zealand.
 The first Dunedin Sevens tournament was the Charity tournament in aid of Dunedin hospital on 28 September 1889.
 From Dunedin, sevens spread north to Christchurch where Canterbury Rugby Union held a Sevens tournament on 16 September 1893.
 On 23 May 1894, sevens had almost reached the North Island with a tournament in Nelson.

 Australia

 The first notice of a Sevens tournament in Australia is that of Central Queensland Rugby Union's tournament in Rockhampton on 4 July 1891.
 The Wanderers won the tournament beating the Waratahs and the Berserkers.

 Ireland

-In Ireland, Douglas RFC of Cork attempted to host a Sevens tournament on 8 December 1900.
+In Ireland, Douglas RFC of Cork in the South of Ireland attempted to host a Sevens tournament on 8 December 1900.
 However, due to inclement weather this did not come off.
 The first Sevens tournament in Ireland was then the Belfast tournament of 30 April 1921 in aid of the Warriors Day fund.
 This was run by the northern branch of the IRFU.